 The inspiration for this vegan vanilla ice cream came from Luna & Larry’s Coconut Bliss.
 The texture and flavor of Coconut Bliss is largely indistinguishable from premium ice cream.
 It’s smooth, creamy, decadent, and so satisfying.

 I clearly remember my first Coconut Bliss experience.
-It was my 26th birthday and Tanner decided to go get supper (so I wouldn’t have to cook).
-He came home with miso soup, sushi (we both LOVE sushi) and two pints of Coconut Bliss ice cream – Vanilla and Chocolate Peanut Butter.
+It was my birthday, and my husband decided to get a dessert to celebrate.
+He came home with two pints of Coconut Bliss ice cream – Vanilla and Chocolate Peanut Butter.
 It took us the first spoonful to completely fall in love with Coconut Bliss.
 If it wasn’t my birthday, I am pretty sure we would have fought over the last bite.

 Tips for Making Vegan Vanilla Ice Cream

 This homemade vanilla ice cream comes together with just five basic ingredients:

 - Coconut milk: the only liquid in this recipe is full-fat coconut milk.
 Make sure you use canned full-fat coconut milk.
 Other plant-based milks, such as almond milk, oat milk, soy milk, or even lite coconut milk, don’t cut it when it comes to ice cream because of their higher water content and lower fat content.

 - Cashews: to balance/mute the coconut flavor, cashews are the second base ingredient in this ice cream.
 Since cashews are high in fat, they also improve the ice cream texture.

 - Coconut oil: another fat-based ingredient is coconut oil, which improves the overall mouthfeel and also slows down the melting of ice cream.